Please note that this page contains information and links most relevant for people living in England, Scotland, Wales.

 Please see the following guidance from Ofgem for more information about these changes, and full criteria for your system.

-If you have questions about an existing Domestic RHI application or a system already approved for Domestic RHI payments please contact Ofgem e-Serve, the scheme administrators, at 0300 003 0744 between 9:00am-5:00pm Monday-Friday or at email@example.com.
+If you have questions about an existing domestic RHI application or a system already approved for domestic RHI payments please contact Ofgem e-Serve, the scheme administrators, at 0300 003 0744 (Monday – Friday) or by emailing email@example.com.
+You can find their telephone opening hours on Ofgem’s website.

 Assignment of Rights (AoR)